milosa/social-media-aggregator-bundle/README.md

         }

 ## Usage
 This bundle needs plugins in order to do something.

 ## Plugins
 * [Twitter Plugin](https://github.com/milosa/social-media-aggregator-twitter-plugin)
 * [Youtube Plugin](https://github.com/milosa/social-media-aggregator-youtube-plugin)

+## React rendering (experimental)
+To use the React Rendering, do the following:
+* Make sure you have webpack encore installed.
+* Install plugins as desired (described above)
+* Run the command `php bin/console milosa-social:prepare-javascript` This will (by default) put the javascript files from the plugins in `<project-root>/assets/milosa-social`.
+    * If the directory already exists, you have to add `--overwrite=true` to the command to overwrite it.
+* Put an entry for `./assets/milosa-social/js/app.js` in your webpack config
+* Build with webpack (encore).

+Make sure you have the API route and controller from this bundle loaded.
+The javascript will render the HTML-element with id `aggregator-app` as feed.